Ex-cop who kneeled on George Floyd’s back gets 3.5-year term

 MINNEAPOLIS (AP) — The former Minneapolis police officer who kneeled on George Floyd’s back while another officer kneeled on the Black man’s neck was sentenced Friday to 3 1/2 years in prison.

-Kueng appeared at his sentencing hearing via video from a federal prison in Ohio.
+Kueng appeared at the hearing via video from a federal prison in Ohio.
 When given the chance to address the court, he declined.

-Floyd died on May 25, 2020, after former Officer Derek Chauvin kneeled on his neck for 9 1/2 minutes as Floyd repeatedly said he couldn’t breathe and eventually went limp.
-The killing, which a bystander recorded on video, sparked worldwide protests as part of a broader reckoning over racial injustice.
+With credit for time served and different parole guidelines in the state and federal systems, Kueng will likely serve a total of about 2 1/2 years behind bars.

-Kueng knelt on Floyd’s back during the restraint while a third officer, Thomas Lane, held Floyd’s legs and a fourth, Tou Thao, kept bystanders from intervening.
-All of the officers were fired and faced state and federal charges.
+Floyd’s family members had the right to make victim impact statements, but none did.
+Family attorney Ben Crump, who has taken on some of the nation’s most high-profile police killings of Black people, said in a statement before the hearing that Kueng’s sentencing “delivers yet another piece of justice for the Floyd family. ”

 Floyd died on May 25, 2020, after former Officer Derek Chauvin kneeled on Floyd’s neck for 9 1/2 minutes as Floyd repeatedly said he couldn’t breathe and eventually went limp.
 The killing, which was recorded on video by a bystander, sparked worldwide protests as part of a broader reckoning over racial injustice.